Arm recoil: Observation

-Conclusions
+Slow of incomplete arm recoil may indicate reduced muscle tone.
+Asymmetry in the response may also be observed with brachial plexus injury.

+Interpretation

 The greater the tone development (flexor tone), the brisker the recoil will be.
 This correlates to more advanced gestational age on the Ballard Scale.

+Note that for grade 4 score selection occurs when recoil brings the infant's fist into contact with the face; this is seen in term and post term infants.

 Leg recoil can be assessed following the same principle.